-The adult version of progeria syndrome is Werner Syndrome.
-Symptoms normally occur in teenagers.
-Affected people may live into their 40s or 50s.
+The adult version of progeria syndrome is Werner syndrome.
+The symptoms of Werner syndrome normally occur in teenagers.
+People with this condition may live into their 40s or 50s.

 Progeria is caused by a genetic mutation.
-The mutation occurs in the gene LMNA, which is responsible for producing a protein that helps maintain the structural integrity of the nucleus in cells.
-Without strength in the nucleus, the cell structure is weak and leads to rapid aging, or progeria.
+The mutation occurs in the LMNA gene.
+This gene is responsible for producing a protein that helps maintain the structural integrity of the nucleus in cells.
+Without strength in its nucleus, a cell’s structure is weak.
+This leads to rapid aging.

-To diagnose progeria, a child’s doctor will first do a physical examination.
-If progeria is suspected based on appearance, a blood test is administered to check for a mutation of the specific gene responsible for progeria.
-If your child doesn’t appear to be growing or developing normally, see your doctor.
+Your child’s doctor will first conduct a physical examination.
+If they suspect your child has progeria, they’ll likely order a blood test to check for a mutation of the specific gene responsible for it.

 Some children with progeria receive treatment for complications from the disease, such as hardened arteries.
-These treatments include aspirin regime, medications (such as coagulants and statins) or physical therapy.
+For example, your child’s doctor may prescribe aspirin, statins, physical therapy, or other treatments.